Władysław Odonic: New phase in the War against Władysław III Spindleshanks. Defeat of voivode Dobrogost

-In 1227 Władysław III Spindleshanks finally decided to attack his nephew directly.
-For this purpose, he sent troops under the command of voivode Dobrogost, who besieged Ujście.
+In 1227, Władysław III Spindleshanks finally decided to attack his nephew directly.
+For this purpose, he sent troops under the command of Voivode Dobrogost, who besieged Ujście.
 Not only did the voivode fail to conquer the strongly fortified city, but Władysław Odonic made a surprise attack on Dobrogost's troops and on 15 July, the voivode's army was completely defeated and he was killed.
 Thanks to this victory, Władysław Odonic was able to take most of Greater Poland.

-The Congress of Gąsawa and his tragic consequences.
+The Congress of Gąsawa and its tragic consequences.
 Responsibility for Leszek the White's death

 Afraid that he could lose all of his domains, Władysław III Spindleshanks decided to find a peaceful solution to the dispute with his nephew.
 For this purpose, a solemn convention of the Piast princes, bishops, and nobles was convened in the Kuyavian district of Gąsawa in November 1227.
 Among the princes who attended the meeting were Władysław Odonic, Leszek the White, Henry I the Bearded, and Konrad I of Masovia.
 For unknown reasons, Władysław III Spindleshanks ultimately chose not to appear at the congress, perhaps because his interests were probably represented by Paul, Bishop of Poznań.
 In addition, the dukes were also to discuss proposals for a solution to the usurpation of the ducal title by Świętopełk II of Pomerania, who used the confusion in Greater Poland to seize Nakło, which belonged to Władysław).

-The tragic end of the meeting took place on the morning of 24 November, when during a break from the deliberations the princes were attacked by Pomeranians, who killed Leszek the White and seriously injured Henry I the Bearded.
+The tragic end of the meeting took place on the morning of 24 November, when, during a break from the deliberations, the princes were attacked by Pomeranians, who killed Leszek the White and seriously injured Henry I the Bearded.
 By sources and historiography, the main culprit for the murder was Władysław Odonic, although there are some historians who believe that Duke Świętopełk II was also involved in the crime, and some who are inclined to absolve Władysław Odonic from any part in the attack.

 Friendly relations with Konrad I of Masovia.
 New struggles with Władysław III Spindleshanks

-The events of Gąsawa led to a very complicated situation in Poland, and brought few benefits to Władysław Odonic in his conflict with his uncle.
+The events of Gąsawa led to a very complicated situation in Poland and brought few benefits to Władysław Odonic in his conflict with his uncle.
 At the beginning of 1228, Władysław III Spindleshanks, with the help of Silesian forces, managed to defeat his nephew under unknown circumstances, taking him prisoner.
-However, the Duke of Greater Poland failed to take advantage of this success, because later that year, while his uncle was in Lesser Poland, Władysław Odonic managed to escape to Płock, where he established friendly relations with Konrad I of Masovia.
+However, the Duke of Greater Poland failed to take advantage of this success because later that year, while his uncle was in Lesser Poland, Władysław Odonic managed to escape to Płock, where he established friendly relations with Konrad I of Masovia.